 Getting a traffic ticket in Atlanta, Georgia may seem like a minor annoyance.
 However, you should not ignore a traffic citation.
-When you receive a speeding ticket or another citation, you will have a few options.
+When you receive a speeding ticket or another citation in Atlanta, you will have a few options.
 Entering a guilty plea to a traffic ticket by paying the ticket outright may result in points against your driving record and higher insurance rates.
 If you accumulate too many points, your license could be suspended.
-In many cases, it makes sense for people to fight their traffic tickets to secure a plea to a traffic offense with fewer or no points.
-The Hawkins Spizman Fortas traffic ticket attorneys provide experienced representation to people who have received traffic tickets throughout the Atlanta Metro area.
+In many cases, it makes sense for most drivers to fight their traffic tickets to secure a plea to a traffic offense with fewer or no points.
+Georgia traffic ticket attorneys provide experienced representation to people who have received traffic tickets throughout the Atlanta Metro area.
 We can work to secure a favorable outcome that avoids the accumulation of points and protects your valuable driving privileges.
 Call our Atlanta traffic lawyers today for a FREE Traffic Ticket consultation, 24/7!

-Hawkins Spizman Fortas will work to resolve your traffic ticket, speeding ticket, DUI, reckless driving, school bus, red light violation or other moving traffic violation in Atlanta Municipal Traffic Court, we appear on your behalf in court without you whenever possible.
+The team of Georgia Traffic Lawyers will work to resolve your traffic ticket, speeding ticket, DUI, reckless driving, school bus, red light violation or other moving traffic violation in Atlanta Municipal Traffic Court, we appear on your behalf in court without you whenever possible.
 Call or submit your Atlanta traffic ticket information online 24/7 for a free ticket consultation.
-Don’t let a traffic or speeding ticket ruin your perfect driving record, contact Hawkins Spizman Fortas for your free traffic ticket consultation.
+Don’t let a traffic or speeding ticket ruin your perfect driving record, contact our traffic ticket defense firm for your free traffic ticket consultation.

 In Georgia, points are assessed against the driving records of people after each conviction of a traffic violation under O.C.G.A. § 40-5-57.
 Different traffic convictions result in points according to the severity of the traffic offense.
 The points range from two to six points.
 If you accumulate 15 or more points in two years, your license will be suspended.
 Some of the offenses that can result in points under state law include the following: